 With respect to public services, the LCP requires that new development ensure that the City has adequate public services to serve the project and also requires new development to implement various water conservation measures.
-Additionally, the Governor of the State of California recently declared a Continuing State of Emergency in Executive Order B-29-15 due to the ongoing drought, which requires a statewide 25% reduction in potable urban water usage (as compared to the amount used in 2013) through February 28, 2016.
-The proposed project does not adequately address whether the recent constraints on the State's water supply have impacted the

-City's ability to adequately serve the project's water needs.
-Additionally, no water conservation measures were included in the proposed project.
-Thus, Staff recommends a special condition to require the Applicant to submit evidence that adequate public services, including water and sewer, are available to serve the project, a water conservation plan to identify specific measures to conserve water, and a water retrofitting plan to offset the project's anticipated water needed and to ensure the project is water neutral.
+Additionally, California Governor Jerry Brown recently declared a continuing State drought emergency in Executive Order B-29-15, which requires a statewide 25% reduction in potable urban water usage (as compared to the amount used in 2013) through February 28, 2016.
+The proposed project does not adequately address whether the recent constraints on the State's water supply impacts the City's ability to adequately serve the project's water needs, nor does it clearly demonstrate that adequate water is available to serve the project.
+Additionally, the proposed project lacks water conservation measures altogether.
+Thus, Staff recommends a special condition to require the Applicant to submit evidence that adequate public services, including water and sewer, are available to serve the project; to require submission of a water conservation plan to identify specific measures to conserve water; and to require a water retrofitting plan to offset the project's anticipated water demand and to ensure the project is, at a minimum, water neutral.

-With respect to hazards, the LCP requires a structural setback line at the 100-year bluff retreat line plus 100 feet, prohibits shoreline protective devices to protect new development, and requires Applicants to assume the risks of coastal development.
-The Applicant and Coastal Commission staff worked together extensively to identify the required setback line and ensure that structural development will not encroach into the setback in conformance with the LCP.
-However, the proposed project does not expressly prohibit future use of shoreline protective devices or require the Applicant to assume the risk of coastal development.
-Thus, Staff recommends a special condition to prohibit future shoreline protective devices, ensure the Applicant assumes the risks of coastal development, and includes measures for the relocation and/or removal of the public access amenities along the bluff-top in the event that any such amenities are threatened by coastal hazards.
+With respect to hazards, the LCP requires that development be set back 100 feet beyond the estimated 100-year erosion mark, prohibits shoreline protective devices to protect new development, and requires applicants to assume the risks of developing in potentially hazardous areas.
+The Applicant and Coastal Commission staff worked together to identify the LCP-required setback line and to ensure that development will not encroach into the setback in conformance with the LCP.
+In this regard, although some had hoped to provide a looped road through the proposed subdivision that could connect upcoast to North Silver Shoals Drive, there is simply inadequate space outside of the required setback to do so.
+Thus, the Applicant proposes a cul-de-sac road instead.
+In terms of other issues, the proposed project does not expressly prohibit future use of shoreline protective devices or require the Applicant to assume the risk of coastal development.
+Nor does it adequately assure that the public access amenities along the bluff edge are maintained (including relocation inland as necessary) as required to maintain LCP consistency over time in the event of continued shoreline erosion.
+Thus, Staff recommends special conditions to prohibit future shoreline protective devices, to ensure the Applicant assumes the risks of coastal development, and to include measures for the relocation of the public access amenities along the blufftop in the event that any such amenities are threatened by coastal hazards.

-Therefore, as conditioned to address public access and recreation, visual resource protection, public services, and hazards, as well as additional conditions to protect water quality, natural resources, and archeological resources, the proposed project can be found consistent with the City of Pismo Beach LCP and the public access and recreation policies of the Coastal Act.
-The motion and resolution to approve the project subject to the staff recommendation are found on page 5 of this report.
+Therefore, as conditioned to address public access and recreation, public view protection, public services, and hazards, as well as additional conditions to protect water quality, natural resources, and archeological resources, the proposed project can be found consistent with the City of Pismo Beach LCP and the public access and recreation policies of the Coastal Act.
+The motion and resolution to approve the project subject to the staff recommendation are found on page 6 of this report.